aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 where:

-* **PROFILE\_NAME** is the profile name for the account.
+* `PROFILE_NAME` is the profile name for the account
-* **LOCATION** is the s3 location of the .cnf file.
-For example, for the bucket we described earlier, the location would be s3://ACCOUNT_ID-us-east-1-satcompbucket/test.cnf (where ACCOUNT_ID is the account number you used).
+* `LOCATION` is the S3 location of the query file.
+For example, for the bucket we described earlier, the location would be `S3://[ACCOUNT_ID]-us-east-1-satcompbucket/test.cnf`.
-* **NUM\_WORKERS** is the number of worker nodes you would like to allocate.
-To avoid any problems with possible resource limits for your AWS account, we recommend that you set `NUM\_WORKERS` to `1` when going through the steps of this document for the first time.
-If you are building for the parallel track rather than the cloud track, then set `NUM\_WORKERS` to `0`: all solving should be performed by the leader node.
+* `NUM_WORKERS` is the number of worker nodes to allocate for this problem.
+Again, we recommend that you start with `NUM_WORKERS` as `1` when beginning.
+For parallel solvers, you should set `NUM_WORKERS` to `0`.

-The leader base container infrastructure will pull the message off of the queue, find the problem in S3 and begin running it.
-For more information on the steps performed, please read the [section on Extending the Solver Base Container](#understanding-the-solver-architecture-and-extending-the-competition-base-leader-container) below.
+The leader container will pull the message off of the queue, fetch the problem from S3, and begin execution.
+For more information on the steps performed, see [Extending the Solver Base Container](#understanding-the-solver-architecture-and-extending-the-competition-base-leader-container) below.

 ### Monitoring and Logging

-Currently, the best way to examine the status of the solvers is by examining the logs.
-These are available from the CloudWatch log groups.
-There should be logs related to `/ecs/PROJECT_NAME-leader` and `/ecs/PROJECT_NAME-worker`.
-These logs will capture both stdout and stderr from the container images.
+The best way to see solver status is by examining the logs.
+These are available from CloudWatch log groups.
+There should be logs related to `/ecs/[PROJECT_NAME]-leader` and `/ecs/[PROJECT_NAME]-worker`.
+These logs will capture both stdout and stderr from your solver containers.

 The ECS console allows you to monitor the logs of all running tasks.
-For information about the ECS console please refer to the documentation: [https://aws.amazon.com/ecs/](https://aws.amazon.com/ecs/).
+You can learn more about the ECS console at: [https://aws.amazon.com/ecs/](https://aws.amazon.com/ecs/).

 ### Cluster Teardown

-After testing, tear down the cluster by running:
+After testing, remember to tear down the cluster by running:

 ```text
 update_instances --profile PROFILE_NAME --option shutdown